Old Miami Restaurant Buildings Part 1

 6091 SW 8th Street

 In early 1964, Dairy Queen switched traditional buildings to three-story high tee types.
-However, their location on US1 still operates out of one of these.
+However, their location on US1, which was the one that still operated out of these, recently closed.

 But there is a former teepee structure on Bird Road, and it’s not an old IHOP like some people think.